lbain/lucybain/source/blog/2015/04-09-rails-girls-event-manager.md

 * Anything else that’s used for event management - tracking caterers, receipts, sponsors, to do lists, etc.

 I know that’s a fairly long list.
-I've looked around at a few, but haven't found anything that meets our needs yet, so I'm reaching out to ask if you know of any such product.
+I've looked around at a few, but haven’t found anything that meets our needs yet, so I'm reaching out to ask if you know of any such product.

 Yes, I know we *could* build it ourselves.
 I'm sure that'll have a fair bit of upkeep and I'm keen to keep our involvement to a minimum.
 (But hey, if you want to build it, you know you'll have at least one (non-paying) customer!)